0x7061/vim-go-runtime/README.md

 ## Troubleshooting

-1. "After cloning the repository I'm getting the following git error"
+1. **After cloning the repository I'm getting the following git error**

   ```
   No submodule mapping found in .gitmodules for path 'sources_non_forked/gruvbox'